MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 > Applies to: Azure Stack HCI

-In this article, you will learn how to create an Azure Kubernetes Service host on Azure Stack HCI using Windows PowerShell.
+In this quickstart, you will learn how to create an Azure Kubernetes Service host on Azure Stack HCI using Windows PowerShell.

 ## Before you begin

-Before you begin, make sure you:

-- Have a 2-4 node Azure Stack HCI cluster or a Single Node Azure Stack HCI. **However, it is recommended to have a 2-4 node Azure Stack HCI cluster.** If you do not, follow instructions on how to [here](./before-you-begin.md)
+Before you begin, make sure you have a 2-4 node Azure Stack HCI cluster or a Single Node Azure Stack HCI. **We recommend having a 2-4 node Azure Stack HCI cluster.** If you do not, follow instructions on how to [here](./before-you-begin.md)

 ## Step 1: Prepare your machine(s) for deployment